controlecidadao/samantha_ia/README.md

 The quality of a model can be assessed using four basic criteria:

-  * **Degree of understanding** of the explicit and implicit instructions contained in the user prompt, including model's decision-making to fullfill the context lacks;
+  * **Degree of understanding** of the explicit and implicit instructions contained in the user prompt;

   * **Decision-making** process to fill in the gaps in the context of the user prompt;